-- 9.1 Where staff have a concern about a child, they should contact the DSL, school management and record on Clear care (where possible).
-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing. - 9.2 Staff are reminded of the need to report any concern immediately and without delay. - 9.3 Where staff are concerned about an adult working with children in the school, they should report the concern to the Head of School immediately.
-If there is cause to make a notification to the Head of School whilst away from school, this should be done by telephone.
+- 9.1 Where staff have a concern about a child, they should contact the DSL, school management and record on Clear Care. - 9.2 Staff are reminded of the need to report any concern immediately and without delay. - 9.3 Where staff are concerned about an adult working with children in the school, they should report the concern to the Head Teacher immediately.
+If there is cause to make a notification to the Head Teacher whilst away from school, this should be done by telephone.
 Staff must not just leave an answerphone message.
-If the Head of School is not contactable, the member of staff should contact either the DSL or the Deputy Head. - 9.4 Concerns about the Head of School should be directed to Laura Rowe, Deputy Director of Education. - 9.5 If LADO need to be contacted, please email child.protection@hants.gov.uk with name, organisation and telephone so the team can call you. - 10 The use of 'reasonable force' in school - 10.1 There are circumstances when it is appropriate for staff at school to use reasonable force to safeguard young people. - 10.2 Fair Ways operates a separate policy outlining how we will use physical intervention.
+If the Headteacher iss not contactable, the member of staff should contact either the Deputy Head. - 9.4 Concerns about the Head Teacher should be directed to Laura Rowe, Director of Education. - 9.5 If LADO need to be contacted, please email child.protection@hants.gov.uk with name, organisation and telephone so the team can call you.

+10 The use of 'reasonable force' in school

+10.1 There are circumstances when it is appropriate for staff at school to use reasonable force to safeguard young people.

+10.2 Fair ways School operates a separate policy outlining how we will use physical intervention.